‘Young And The Restless’ Spoilers: Mal Young Talks Dina Mergeron’s Odd Behavior, ‘It’s Not A Doppelganger’

 The Young and the Restless (Y&R) spoilers tease that Dina Mergeron (Marla Adams) will not have a look-alike or a doppelganger.
 Instead, her storyline will give awareness to Alheizmer’s disease and the warning signs of the devastating disorder.

 According to TV Insider, Dina’s storyline isn’t only about Graham’s revenge.
-It is also about Alheizmer’s disease and how the symptoms can go unnoticed.
+It is also about Alzheimer’s disease and how the symptoms can go unnoticed.
 Since the Abbott family took over Dina’s care from Graham (Max Shippee), Dina’s behavior has been odd and erratic.

 At first, Young and the Restless viewers assumed that it was a classic soapy switch.
 Maybe, Graham’s mother had plastic surgery to look like Dina to trick her children.
 It would be a dramatic storyline with a huge payoff, but that’s not the direction Mal Young is going with this plot.